 However, the mountains were calling once again.
 A tremendous opportunity arose with an offer of Executive Chef for Martis Camp.
-Since May of 2011, Mike has found himself at the helm of all things food for a company that celebrates uncompromised quality.
-With state-of-the-art equipment, dining facilities that are truly unmatched, and a staff whose service mantra is ‘everything is possible,’ Mike’s talent and experience is being truly showcased.
-With 3 main facilities: the more casual Family Barn; The Lodge, offering service and dining comparable to some of our country’s best white table cloth restaurants; and The Ski Lodge which caters to Martis Camp’s private ski lift crowd; Mike is kept very busy.
+In May of 2011, Mike found himself at the helm of all things food for a company that celebrates uncompromised quality.
+Mike’s talent and experience was well showcased.

 Undoubtedly, Julia Child would be proud.